sudoarchie/RETIC/README.md

 ---

 Thank you for choosing RETIC - Ticket Reselling!
-We aim to provide a reliable and secure platform for ticket reshelling.
+We aim to provide a reliable and secure platform for ticket reselling.
 Should you have any questions or require assistance, our support team is here to help.
 Enjoy your ticket reselling experience!